ryangandev/ryangan-portfolio-old/README.md

     cd ryangan-portfolio-old
     ```

-3. Create a `.env.local` file the in root directory and get your Resend API key if you want to use the email service.
+3. Create a `.env` file the in root directory and get your Resend API key if you want to use the email service.
 Check out `.env.example` for the format.

     ```zsh
     RESEND_API_KEY=YOUR_REDEND_API_KEY